CaseyK9/hexfs/README.md

 - Simple access system - either:
   - make it private (default),
   - or open to the public.
-- Final executable is small - only about 16 MB in size.
+- Final executable is small - only about 20 MB in size.
 - Custom extension whitelist/blacklists.
 - Ratelimiting with Redis.
 - No reliance on a database.
+- Very fast: 9.2ms to upload a 5MB file and return a response.

 ### Run